alibaba/Alink/docs/en/dochashcountvectorizertrainbatchop.md

 ## Description
-Hash every word as a number, and save the inverse document frequency(IDF) of every word in the document.
+Hash every word as a number, and save the Inverse document frequency(IDF) of every word in the document.

  It's used together with DocHashCountVectorizerPredictBatchOp.